noobs-creation/Simple-Online-Chess/README.md

 This is a simple online chess game playable on website where people can play against each other in real time.

 # Links
-Play a game of chess here - [Live demo](https://noobscreation-chess.herokuapp.com)
+Play a game of chess here - [Live](http://noobscreation-online-chess.herokuapp.com)

 # Features
 <ul>